paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Log - Plug-and-play Logging

-The Askowl `Log` class provides an easy-to-use interface to the Unity debug log and analytics reporting.
-If you enable analytics it sends log messages there and to the console.
-Even when adding no extra consumers, log messages display on the console and in `Unity.Analytics`.
+The Askowl `Log` class is an easy-to-use interface to both the Unity debug log and analytics reporting.
 `Log` discards console messages when not in the Unity editor.
 For other builds, you need to set `Log.ConsoleEnabled = true` if you need these logs.

 Set up Unity Analytics per these [Unity instructions](https://docs.unity3d.com/Manual/UnityAnalyticsSetup.html).
-Disabled with 'UnityEngine.Analytics.Analytics.enabled' or if the target platform does not support it.
+Logging is Disabled with 'UnityEngine.Analytics.Analytics.enabled' or if the target platform does not support it.
 It is simple to integrate third-party analytics or logging library as documented below.

 #### Basic Logging